 Curious about starting a blog using WordPress and becoming a successful blogger?
 When family and friends learn that I now work online full-time, they often ask me how to start a blog and make money online.
 After explaining the process of starting a blog a few dozen times, I thought it would be much easier to document a step-by-step guide on how to become a blogger.
 Fortunately, setting up a blog is cheap and the steps are the same whether you are learning how to start a fashion, food, lifestyle, music, sports, or business blog.

 A majority of blogs on the internet are made using the free WordPress blogging platform.
-A blogging platform helps manage your content, images, and design.
-WordPress is absolutely amazing in terms of being simple, reliable, and flexible.
-It is so easy to use that nearly 100 million websites use WordPress and hosting companies like BlueHost offer “1-Click Blog Installation” features specifically for new bloggers who want to install WordPress.
-Without any HTML or technical knowledge, you can build your own blog and customize it with different free themes, layouts, plugins, and features.
+A blogging platform or CMS helps manage your content, images, and design.
+WordPress is the best in terms of being simple, reliable, and flexible.
+It is so easy to use that nearly 100 million websites use WordPress and hosting companies offer “1-Click Blog Installation” features specifically for new bloggers who want to install WordPress.
+Without any HTML or technical knowledge, you can build your own blog and customize it with different free themes (designs), layouts, plugins, and features.

-On the other hand, you may want to learn how to start a blog for free using Blogger.com or Tumblr.com.
+On the other hand, you may want to learn how to start a blog for free using Blogger, Tumblr, Wix or Weebly.
 If you intend on making any money blogging online, I can tell you that starting a free blog is the wrong decision.
 Let me explain why “free” is not actually free.

 - You can’t have your own domain.
 This site, Yahoo.com, Google.com and CNN.com have their own domains.
 With a self-hosted blog, you can pick any available domain name you want and register it.
 However, if you choose to start a blog on Blogger.com or Tumblr.com, your website’s URL will look like YourSite.Blogger.com or YourSite.Tumblr.com.
 Imagine if you had to go to Yahoo.Blogger.com – what would you think?
 Credible or easy to remember?
 Would you share that “blog” with your family and friends?